-For Senior Comprehensives: Majors must pass an exam which requires them to demonstrate a coherent understanding of all the major areas of physics covered in the required courses, including computational and laboratory methods, and the ability to apply this understanding to solve specific problems.
+For Senior Comprehensives: Majors must pass a multi-part exam which requires them to demonstrate a coherent understanding of all the major areas of physics covered in the required courses, including computational and laboratory methods, and the ability to apply this understanding to solve specific problems.
+Students must have completed PHY 111, 112, 209, 210, PHY 381, and two out of the three 300-level theory courses (PHY 310, 314, 315) prior to taking the exam.